randomblues/send-me-maybe/README.md

 # Send Me Maybe

-A funny Insomnia plugin that asks for confirmation before sending restricted HTTP requests.
+An Insomnia plugin that asks for confirmation before sending restricted HTTP requests.
 Like, seriously, are you sure?

 ## Features